 The Company’s glass fiber business is located upstream in the supply chain.
 In the case of defects in the Company’s product, widespread impacts may occur.
 Therefore, we have established a quality assurance system to prevent the production of defective products.
 In addition, the in vitro diagnostic reagents that we handle in the life science business use plant-derived raw materials, and we face the challenge of maintaining stable quality.
 Our subsidiary in the U.S. makes the raw material, antisera, and we manufacture the final products in Japan, which ensures consistent quality control across the Group.
 However, we cannot completely eliminate the risk that a quality issue may arise due to an unpredictable cause.
 Consequently, the Group’s financial results and financial condition may be adversely affected by liability for damages due to defects in products, damage to the Company’s reputation in society, or other impacts.

-(12) Risk related to intellectual property rights including patents
+(14) Intellectual property rights including patents

 The Company is striving to obtain intellectual property rights including patents, which are beneficial to its business development in the future.
 At the same time, in carrying out our business operations, we conduct research on other companies’ intellectual property rights and make efforts not to cause any problems by violating these rights.
 However, the Group’s financial results and financial condition may be affected by disputes over intellectual property rights.